Dattakrishnanikith/sql-datawarehouse-project/README.md

 You are free to use, modify, and share this project with proper attribution.

 🌟 About Me
 Hi there!
-I'm Datta Krishna Nikith Chokkakula,
+I'm Datta Krishna Nikith Chokkakula, a passionate Business Intelligence Engineer with a strong foundation in data architecture and analytics.

-🎓 I recently completed my Master of Science in Business Analytics (STEM-designated, GPA 3.9/4.0) from Texas A&M University–Commerce in June 2025.
+🎓 I recently completed my Master of Science in Business Analytics (STEM-designated, GPA 3.9/4.0) from Texas A&M University–Commerce in June 2025 and bring over 5 years of experience building end-to-end BI solutions, ETL pipelines, and dashboards in fast-paced, cross-functional environments.

 I’m currently seeking full-time opportunities as a Data Analyst, Data Engineer, or Business Intelligence Developer where I can apply my strong technical and analytical skills to solve real-world problems.

 🛠️ Technical Skills: